November 17, 2018

 - Applied ethical and professional reasoning and communication – incorporating FASEA Code of Ethics and Code Monitoring Bodies

-FASEA stated the exam with be 3.5 hours in length, including reading time, will consist of multiple choice and written response questions and has confirmed that it will be open book exam for the part relating to the Corporations Act (see: FASEA Adviser Exam to be Open Book For Corps Act).
+FASEA stated the exam will be 3.5 hours in length, including reading time, will consist of multiple choice and written response questions and has confirmed that it will be open book exam for the part relating to the Corporations Act (see: FASEA Adviser Exam to be Open Book For Corps Act).

 Resits will be available and a curriculum framework, recommended reading lists and a practice exam will be made released to advisers.